 Jordan Fuller (Ankle) is out for the season.

 Tremayne Anchrum Jr.OL

 Tremayne Anchrum (Inactive) is out this week.

 Jonah Williams (Stinger) is questionable this week.

-Tutu Atwell (illness) is questionable this week.
+Tutu Atwell (Shoulder) is out this week.

 |QB||Matthew Stafford||John Wolford||Bryce Perkins|

 |TE||Tyler Higbee||Johnny Mundt||Brycen Hopkins||Jacob Harris|